DiamondLightSource/pymalcolm/docs/tutorials/hello.rst

         }
     }

-    g2 -> g1 [style=dashed label="Post(name='me')"]
+    g2 -> g1 [style=dashed label="Post\n{name:'me'}"]
-    g1 -> g2 [style=dashed label="Return(greeting='Hello me')"]
+    g1 -> g2 [style=dashed label="Return\n{greeting:'Hello me'}"]

 You can quit those imalcolm sessions now by pressing CTRL-D or typing exit.

 Defining a Block
 ----------------

-We have already seen that a `Block` is made up of `Method` and `Attribute` instances, but how do we define one?
+We have already seen that a `block_` is made up of `Methods <method_>` and `Attributes <attribute_>`, but how do we define one?
 Well, although Methods and Attributes make a good interface to the outside world, they aren't the right size unit to divide our Block into re-usable chunks of code.
 What we actually need is something to co-ordinate our Block and provide a framework for the logic we will write, and plugins that can extend and customize this logic.
-The object that play a co-ordinating role is called a `Controller` and each plugin is called a `Part`.
+The object that play a co-ordinating role is called a `controller_` and each plugin is called a `part_`.
 This is how they fit together:

 .. digraph:: controllers_and_parts